 Overall, the chapters point to the need for more targeted conservation policies that (on the supply side) exploit the power of market competition to facilitate identification of least cost conservation service providers through auctions.
 On the demand side, there is a need to consider public values for diversity that can be appropriated through rationalised investments in diversity.
-Coupling these emerging themes means schemes may supply conservation services more cost effectively, thus reducing the per unit cost of interventions.
-Underpinning these approaches with better information concerning biological and genetic metrics that denote difference may improve the ecological effectiveness of investments in diversity.
+Coupling these themes means schemes may supply conservation services more cost effectively, thus reducing the per unit cost of conservation.
+Underpinning these approaches with better information concerning biological and genetic metrics can improve the ecological effectiveness of investments in diversity.

 Conclusions and recommendations

 There is a need to consider the full range of ecosystem services in the SI agenda, including cultural heritage.
 The origins of SI focus discussion on increasing yield in the face of resource scarcity and environmental challenges (Garnett et al., 2013).
-Yet, while the SI paradigm has evolved, there is a conspicuous absence of cultural and heritage values in agenda setting.
+Yet, while SI has evolved, there is a conspicuous absence of cultural and heritage values in agenda setting.
 Ignoring such values is risky and more guidance is needed on the multiple policy fronts of SI to include these value attributes, many of which compliment improved food security through the addition of option value.

 Food systems need to consider diversity and resilience metrics for improved food security.
 Resilient agroecological systems are needed in order to sustain yields in the wake of future pressures, including demographic, environmental and climatic change (IPES-Food, 2015).
 At the same time, agrobiodiversity conservation is increasingly turning towards market-oriented mechanisms, where farmers are seen as suppliers of diversity vis a vis resilience.
 But there is a growing need to enhance the scientific foundations of incentive instruments (Naeem et al., 2015) and work by Bioversity International (2016) is seeking to address this gap by developing a so-called ‘Agrobiodiveristy Index’ to measure agrobiodiveristy in diets, food production and genetic resources.
 The inclusion of a more specific PGR and FAnGR metric may be necessary to benchmark conservation performance against KPIs, where such KPIs should consider diversity, marketability and endangerment criteria that we show are indicators of genetic resource risks and management opportunities.